rasmuspetersson/8Bit-Brawl/README.md

 ## Play

-If you havent already you can play the game here https://rasmuspetersson.github.io/8Bit-Brawl/index.html.
+If you haven't already you can play the game here https://rasmuspetersson.github.io/8Bit-Brawl/index.html.